A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For Maxwell boundary model: Numerical method

-where $\partial V_{j}^{{}}$ is the surface of the control volume $V_{j}$, and $\mathbf{x}_{f}$ and $\mathbf{n}_f$ are the interface's midpoint and the external normal unit vector of $dS$ (an infinitesimal element of $\partial V_{j}^{{}}$), respectively.
-It should be noted that a trapezoidal rule is adopted for the time discretization of the collision term.
+where $\partial V_{j}^{{}}$ is the surface of the control volume $V_{j}$, $\bm{x}_{f}$ and $\bm{n}_f$ are the interface's midpoint and the external normal unit vector of $dS$ (an infinitesimal element of $\partial V_{j}^{{}}$), respectively.
+Take the moment of Eq. (\ref{eq_dphi}) we can derive the macroscopic governing equation for a control volume $V_{j}$\cite{liu2018conserved,chen2019conserved}:

-In this study, Eq. (\ref{equ22}) is integrated into the velocity space to update the conservative variables \cite{liu2018conserved,chen2019conserved}: